New Cadet Welcome and basic instructions

 You can send us anonymous feed back at this link.
 You can let us know how you like the unit, what we are doing well, what we can improve, or call out our members for particular help they gave you or if they need to be recognized in anyway.
 You can also use this to bring bad behavior to the attention of the Command Group.

-Now that you have all of the information that you need to get started with the Aces Wild, we hope to see you drop with us soon.
-Please feel free to contact any member of the Alegro Guard command via Discord or a Personal Message on this site for any questions, comments, or concerns.
+Now that you have all of the information that you need to get started with the Aces Wild, we hope to drop with you soon.
+Please feel free to contact any member of the Alegro Guard command via Discord for any questions, comments, or concerns.

 Can I talk to people who are sitting in company channels to ask if they want to drop?